-Videos to help Grade 3 students learn how to compare and classify quadrilaterals.
+Videos and solutions to help Grade 3 students learn how to compare and classify quadrilaterals.

 Common Core Standards: 3.G.1